What is eye twitching?

 How is eye twitching diagnosed?

-Diagnosis begins with a medical history and physical exam.
-This often includes a full neurological and eye exam.
+Your healthcare provider will ask about your health history and do a physical exam.
+This often includes a full nervous system and eye exam.
 Often, a healthcare provider who specializes in the eyes (ophthalmologist) will make the diagnosis.
-If your healthcare provider rules out other causes of eye twitch, he or she may diagnose you with benign essential blepharospasm.
-Usually, you won’t need any other tests.
-In some cases, your healthcare provider might get imaging of your brain with a CT (computed tomography) scan or an MRI (magnetic resonance imaging).
+If your provider rules out other causes of eye twitch, they may diagnose you with benign essential blepharospasm or hemifacial spasm.
+You often won’t need any other tests.
+In some cases, your provider might order imaging of your brain with a CT scan or an MRI.
 This can rule out other medical causes of eye twitch.

 How is eye twitching treated?

-You might not need any treatment if you don’t have significant symptoms from eye twitching.
-Getting more rest and reducing your caffeine intake might help relieve your symptoms.
+You might not need any treatment if you don’t have a lot of symptoms from eye twitching.
+Getting more rest and reducing your caffeine intake might help ease your symptoms.

-If your eye twitching is more significant, your healthcare provider might recommend a botulinum toxin injection into the muscles of your eyelids.
-This may paralyze the muscle that is abnormally contracting.
+If your eye twitching is causing problems, your healthcare provider might recommend a botulinum toxin injection into the muscles of your eyelids.
+This may paralyze the muscle that is contracting.

 Your healthcare provider might have you try a medicine to treat eye twitching.
-These medicines tend to only reduce symptoms in the short term, and they don’t help everyone.
+These medicines tend to ease symptoms only in the short term.
+They don’t help everyone.

 If your eye twitching is still severe, you may need a surgery called a myectomy.
 In this surgery, healthcare providers remove some of the muscles and nerves of your eyelids.
 This stops symptoms in many people.

-Your healthcare provider will also need to treat any underlying medical conditions that might be causing your eye twitching (like Parkinson disease).
+Your healthcare provider will also need to treat any underlying health conditions that might be causing your eye twitching.
+An example is Parkinson disease.

 If eye twitching is chronic and severe, it can permanently damage your eyelids and the other structures in the area.
-This can cause complications like the following:
+This can cause problems such as:

 - Upper eyelids resting lower than normal